 - Peat may potentially be removed, covered over, compacted, and contaminated, which may impact the Central Mangrove Wetland.
 The peat substrate is required for new growth for many species of flora, including but not limited to true mangroves.
 It's a vital component of a healthy wetland ecosystem and also sequesters and purifies toxins from the surrounding groundwater.
-An unknown factor is how currently undeveloped lands south of the proposed road corridor will impact drainage conveyance, given there are no proper regulations to ensure developments are built in a sustainable manner with functional drainage plans; - The removal of peat may contribute to the release of greenhouse gases (see Section 4.7); - The disturbance of peat during construction may contribute to the release of hydrogen sulphide, which could potentially cause health impacts for construction workers.
-Although poorly ventilated working conditions will likely be infrequent during construction of the roadway as most of the work will be conducted above ground, eye and lung irritation could be a potential hazard in the event that a particularly deep succession of peat is encountered during excavation activities; - Changes in drainage patterns/stormwater management within the study area may potentially impact the developed areas south of the EWA and possibly the area east of Frank Sound Road; - The freshwater lenses can be damaged as potential sources of potable supply if the groundwater flow system supporting the lens undergoes changes that could diminish the volume of freshwater and may result in eventual salt-water contamination of all but the shallowest wells used to abstract fresh groundwater; - Soil compaction and the increased impervious surface (pavement) may result in reduced infiltration, which may impact the recharge rate and water level in the Lower Valley and North Side freshwater lenses; - Storm-water drainage patterns and recharge rates may be impacted if the project requires construction of vertical stormwater drainage wells, or other means for the conveyance or drainage of stormwater; - Temporary dewatering during the construction phase for the excavation for the proposed roadway foundations may result in localised and temporary decline in groundwater levels and deterioration in groundwater quality via induced saline intrusion; and, - The potential release of contaminants may impact water resources.
+An unknown factor is how currently undeveloped lands south of the proposed road corridor will impact drainage conveyance, given there are no proper regulations to ensure developments are built in a sustainable manner with functional drainage plans; - The removal of peat may contribute to the release of greenhouse gases (see Section 4.5); - Changes in drainage patterns/stormwater management within the study area may potentially impact the developed areas south of the EWA and possibly the area east of Frank Sound Road. - The freshwater lenses can be damaged as potential sources of potable supply if the groundwater flow system supporting the lens undergoes changes that could diminish the volume of freshwater and may result in eventual salt-water contamination of all but the shallowest wells used to abstract fresh groundwater. - Soil compaction and the increased impervious surface (pavement) may result in reduced infiltration, which may impact the recharge rate and water level in the Lower Valley and North Side freshwater lenses; - Storm-water drainage patterns and recharge rates may be impacted if the project requires construction of vertical stormwater drainage wells, or other means for the conveyance or drainage of stormwater; - Temporary dewatering during the construction phase for the excavation for the proposed roadway foundations may result in localised and temporary decline in groundwater levels and deterioration in groundwater quality via induced saline intrusion; and, - The potential release of contaminants may impact water resources.
 Due to the karst geology of the Cayman Islands and the absence of shallow low permeability confining zones, contaminants released directly (e.g., spillages) or indirectly (via surface water runoff) from the proposed roadway have the potential to migrate into the underlying aquifers leading to deterioration in groundwater quality.